esimcallen/esimcallenFinal.github.io/README.md

 For this portfolio, the artifact that I will be presenting is going to be my personal website.
 I built this website casually in the span of a few months in between classes.
 The only reason it was possible to be able to do this is because the skills I gained throughout my college career.
 My website is something I would show to future employees who are interested in seeing what I bring to the table.
 It allows viewers to see previous projects I’ve developed, all while showcasing my development skills.

+# Code Review

+# My Artifact

+# Narrative
+The artifact that I decided to center this portfolio around is my personal website.
+I’ve been slowly chipping aways at it for the past few weeks and have gotten to a point where I feel that it is nearly ready to publish.
+On my website, I have an about me page where viewers can learn some information about me.
+I have a portfolio page that show cases the projects I’ve worked on, and finally, I have a contact page where people can write a small message to me if they need information.

+I selected this artifact because I think it is the perfect demonstration of the skills I learned in action.
+I would also be able to use this website to advocate for myself in the job searching process.
+The components on the website that best showcase my skills and abilities is the portfolio page.
+There, viewers can click and view the different projects I’ve worked on overtime.

+Throughout this semester, I spent several weeks enhancing my website.
+I thoroughly enjoyed this time, because I was able to drag inspiration from other pieces of work that I liked and use that to influence what I wanted to enhance.
+I learned that spacing out your time and actually taking the time to plan your schedule ahead of time can really make or break your project.
+I found that the weeks that I started chipping away at my enhancements in smaller sections, the end product look way better.
+In comparison to the weeks where I waited until last minute  I did not feel as confident with my work.
+To me feedback is really important, it lets me know that I am heading in the right direction with what’s expected of me.
+Anytime I received feedback from either my professor or friends, I mixed their ideas with mine to create something that flexible and appealing to all and not just me.
+Throughout the term, I added several components to my website, an example of that was the addition of the GitHub projects database.
+Another improvement I made was several user interface improvements.
+I wanted to tidy up a lot of sections in my website that I was not confident with.